Warning! Tropes and character descriptions will contain spoilers!

 - Our Giants Are Bigger: A very large humanoid being.

 - Super Empowering: The "god" of guardians and the 'Rice Pot' inside the Hell Train were created solely for the purpose of giving "Revolution"note to Irregulars that enter the Tower.
-In fact, the entire Hell Train system, as well as all the guardians inside it, were all created in order to train and power-up Zahard and the 10 Great Warriors for their climb up the Tower.
+In fact, the entire Hell Train system, as well as all the guardians inside it, were all created in order to train and power-up Jahad and the 10 Great Warriors for their climb up the Tower.

 - Good Hair, Evil Hair: Has a handlebar mustache.

-- Our Dwarves Are All the Same: Like Evan, Alumik is a Silver Dwarf guide.
+- Our Dwarves Are All the Same: Like Evan, Alumik is a Silver Dwarf Guide.

 - Sharp-Dressed Man: Alumik's butler attire.